Taliban step up attacks on Afghan forces since signing U.S. deal - data

 Two Taliban spokesman said the group was not responsible for a majority of the attacks in recent weeks.
 They accused the United States of jeopardising the peace agreement by supporting Afghan security forces and not releasing 5,000 Taliban prisoners as part of a prisoner swap stipulated under the accord.

-The Taliban say the group’s attacks between the start of March and April 15 fell 54.7% compared to a year ago to 537.
+The Taliban say the group’s attacks between the start of March and April 15 fell 54.7% compared with a year ago to 537.

-The group said its attacks were not “as intense” compared to the previous year and Afghan security forces members killed fell 54.2% to 935 while the number wounded fell 55.9% to 742.
+The group said its attacks were not “as intense” compared with the previous year and Afghan security forces members killed fell 54.2% to 935 while the number wounded fell 55.9% to 742.

 The Defence Ministry said army troops were in “active defence mode” and using the air force to stop Taliban advances.

 On Friday, clashes between Taliban fighters and Afghan forces intensified in northern Balkh and southern Logar province as warring sides fought to control checkpoints.
-Dozens of Afghan securitymen and Taliban fighters were killed.
+Dozens of Afghan security men and Taliban fighters were killed.

 Last month, General Scott Miller, commander of U.S. forces and the NATO-led non-combat Resolute Support mission in Afghanistan, travelled to Qatar amid the pandemic to meet Taliban political leaders.